craftercms/docs/source/developers/content-modeling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Form Control Variable Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Every Form Control has a Variable Name property.
-The Variable Name is used to by the form engine to store the content entered by the user in the content model and search index.
+The Variable Name is used by the form engine to store the content entered by the user in the content model and search index.
 This same Variable Name is used later by templates and controllers to retreive the value.

 Variable Name Best Bractices

 #.
 Be descriptive.
 Well thoughtout Variable Names help with template and controller readability.
 #.
 Use camel case.
 Example: "productSummary".
 #.
 Use regex constraints on input boxes to enforce additional validation rules
 #.
-Do not used Reserved names.
+Do not use Reserved names.

 Reserved Variable Names